 Uber is also a possibility for making the trip, but rates are quite high, even if you have a vehicle full of fellow passengers.

 Amtrak is the only train service that runs between San Diego and Anaheim.
-Their Pacific Surfliner route runs between Old Town or downtown San Diego and the Anaheim Regional Transportation Center, about two miles from Disneyland.
-Get fares and schedules at the Amtrak website.
+Their Pacific Surfliner route runs between Old Town or downtown San Diego and ARTIC (Anaheim Regional Transportation Intermodal Center), Get fares and schedules on the Amtrak website.

-Transportation to San Diego Attractions
+Transportation from Disneyland to San Diego Attractions

 San Diego - Disneyland for the Day